singaround/songbook/songs/run-the-riggin-again-run-the-riggin-again.md

 So fare thee well my captain you've been so kind to me\
 And fare thee well my shipmates I must depart from thee\
-But if the Navy ever needs a lad a sailor I'll remain\
+But if the navy ever needs a lad a sailor I'll remain\
 I'll take off my hat and feathers and I'll run the rigging again\
 ***I'll run the rigging again, I'll run the rigging again***\
 ***I'll take off my hat and feathers and I'll run the rigging again***